Your CRM playbook

 - Measure the impact of marketing campaigns

-- Review customer data to identify behavior patterns
+- Review customer data for behavioral trends

-- Segment customers by industry, company size and more for targeted customer marketing
+- Segment customers for targeted marketing

 Customer support